KxSystems/docs/docs/ref/get.md

 the keys of `dic` are either column names of `t` or the null symbol `` `  ``.
 The value of each entry is an integer vector: `lbs`, `alg`, and `lvl`.

-Compression for unspecified columns is specified either by an entry for the null symbol (as below) or by [`.z.zd`](dotz.md#zzd-compressionencryption-defaults).
+Compression/encryption for unspecified columns is specified either by an entry for the null symbol (as below) or by [`.z.zd`](dotz.md#zzd-compressionencryption-defaults).

 ```q
 q)m1:1000000